TETRA Technologies Inc. (TTI) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price estimated by analysts for TTI is $7.00, which is $4.35 above than the current price.
-The public float for TTI is 115.78M, and at present, short sellers hold a 1.55% of that float.
-The average trading volume of TTI on March 16, 2023 was 1.03M shares.
+The average price point forecasted by analysts for TETRA Technologies Inc. (TTI) is $7.00, which is $4.48 above the current market price.
+The public float for TTI is 115.78M, and currently, short sellers hold a 1.55% ratio of that floaft.
+The average trading volume of TTI on March 20, 2023 was 1.12M shares.

 TTI’s Market Performance